Alan Lescano

-Alan Hernán Lescano is an Argentine professional footballer who plays as a midfielder for Argentinos Juniors.
+Alan Hernán Lescano (born 11 November 2001) is an Argentine professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Vasco da Gama.

 Career

 Lescano came through the youth system at Gimnasia LP, signing his first contract in April 2022.
 He made his debut on 30 April in a 6–0 win against Patronato.
 On 22 February 2023, he scored his first goal in a Copa Argentina game against Excursionistas.

 On 31 July 2023, he permanently joined Argentinos Juniors, signing a contract until December 2027.
 He made his debut on 21 August, coming on as a substitute in the 88th minute for Javier Cabrera.

+In September 2026, Lescano was signed by the Brazilian club Vasco da Gama until December 2029.
+He made his debut on 12 September, coming off the bench in the 73th minute and providing an assist in the 2–1 away win against Grêmio.
+Lescano scored his first goal in the following match, converting a penalty in the 5–0 victory over Coritiba.